 1. Meet your students where they are.

-Plan reading and discussion around question that your students are already grappling with, from What does it mean to be a good friend? to What is heroism?
-When you connect your literature themes to character development and what’s going on in students’ lives, your discussions will hopefully resonate deeply with your students.
+Plan reading and discussion around questions that your students are already grappling with, from What does it mean to be a good friend? to What is heroism?
+When you connect your literature themes to character development and what’s going on in students’ lives, your discussions will hopefully resonate deeply with them.
 One goal with teaching theme, explains Jodi Libretti of the the Great Books Foundation, is to encourage students “not only to think about ways that they can live, but the type of person they want to become.”

 2. Start with concrete details.